Sticking with Your Medical Diet

 Understand what you are eating by reading food labels.
 Pay attention to the ingredients as well as the nutrition facts and opt for choices without additives.
 Learn more about food labels with these FDA resources.

+Get educated.
 Learn about your diet, what it involves, and why it’s important for you.
-Understanding how the diet can protect your health can motivate you to stay on track.
-Learn about foods you need to avoid, how to identify them, and possible alternatives.
+Understanding how your diet can protect your health can motivate you to stay on track!
+Learn about foods you need to avoid, how to identify them, and find possible alternatives.

+Start small.
 Make small, realistic changes and build on them.
 Change takes time, but it does get easier!
-If you slip up, don’t be too hard on yourself and resolve to make different choices next time.
+Focus on gradual, sustainable changes rather than aiming for perfection from the start.

+Cook at home.
 It’s much easier to control what you eat if you’re the one cooking.
-Learn how to make a few dishes that follow your diet.
-Over time, you can add more recipes.
+Learn how to make a few really good dishes that follow your diet.
+Then add more recipes over time.
+You can buy cookbooks that are specifically written for your medical diet.

+Keep track.
 Keep a food journal and track what you eat.
 Writing it all down can help you stay accountable, identify when you tend to slip up, and provide your doctor with helpful information.
+You can also use a food app on your phone or tablet.

 Eat Your Veggies First